 |---|---|---|---|---|

-Arizona residents are protected under the Arizona Revised Statutes Title 6, which regulates lending practices within the state.
-This includes provisions regarding interest rate caps, loan disclosures, and fair debt collection practices.
-It's crucial to understand your rights as a borrower before signing any loan agreement.
-In 2026, lenders in Arizona are required to provide clear and concise information about all loan terms, including fees, penalties, and repayment schedules.
+Arizona residents are protected under the Arizona Revised Statutes Title 6, which controls lending practices within the state.
+This includes rules about interest rate limits, loan details, and fair ways to collect debts.
+Be sure you know what rights you have as a borrower before you sign any loan agreement.
+Starting in 2026, lenders in Arizona must provide clear information about all loan terms, including fees, penalties, and when payments are due.

-The maximum interest rate allowed on personal loans in Arizona is currently capped at 36%, though this can vary depending on the loan type and lender.
-Borrowers have the right to cancel a loan within three business days without penalty, as outlined in ARS Title 6.
-Additionally, lenders are prohibited from engaging in deceptive or unfair lending practices.
-Many Arizona residents are unaware of these protections; it's important to review your contract carefully before committing.
-Understanding your rights can empower you to make informed decisions.
+The highest interest rate currently allowed on personal loans in Arizona is 36%, but this can change based on the type of loan and the lender.
+Borrowers have the right to cancel a loan within three business days without being charged extra, as explained in ARS Title 6.
+Also, lenders cannot use misleading or unfair methods when lending money.
+Many people in Arizona don’t know about these protections; carefully read your contract before you agree to it.
+Knowing your rights can help you make good choices.

 Review your credit report for errors and inaccuracies.
 Correcting these can improve your score and potentially qualify you for better rates.